cambridge-cares/TheWorldAvatar/Agents/HistoricalAQMeshAgent/README.md

 - One [property file for the agent](#agent-properties) itself pointing to the mapping configuration.
 - One [property file for the time-series client](#time-series-client-properties) defining how to access the database and SPARQL endpoint.
 - One [property file for the excel file connector](#excel-connector-properties) defining the number of columns/keys for the gas readings excel file and for the particle and general readings excel file..
 - One xlsx file for gas readings with the name "aqmeshGasData.xlsx" needs to be included in the `config` folder.
+An example xlsx file can be found at HistoricalAQMeshAgentCode\data\aqmeshGasData.xlsx.
 - One xlsx file for particle and general readings with the name "aqmeshParticleAndGeneralData.xlsx" needs to be included in the `config` folder.
+An example xlsx file can be found at HistoricalAQMeshAgentCode\data\aqmeshParticleAndGeneralData.xlsx.

 #### Agent properties
 The agent property file only needs to contain a single line: